SHARMILA SEYYID (1982)

-Sharmila Seyyid is a writer, a social activist, and a fearless social critic.
-Sharmila is from Eravur, in Sri Lanka’s Eastern Province.
-She has worked as a journalist and a writer since 2001.
-As an activist, Sharmila interacts closely with minority Tamil Speaking women in the aftermath of Srilankan Civil War (1983-2009)
+Born in 1982, Sharmila Seyyid is a writer, social activist, and fearless social critic.
+Hailing from Eravur, in Sri Lanka’s Eastern Province, she has worked as a journalist and a writer since 2001.
+As an activist, Sharmila interacts closely with minority Tamil Speaking women in the aftermath of Sri Lankan Civil War (1983-2009).

-Sharmila's writing interrogates themes related to women’s rights, children’s rights, humanitarian conflicts, youth activism, gender, and sexuality, and more.
-Sharmila’s dedication to advancing gender equality has been met with several challenges.
-She has become a target of the very persecution she seeks to fight.
-Sharmila rapidly became a target of vitriolic criticism, harassment, and death threats because of her literary work and activism.
-In December 2012, as a result of massive backlash, Sharmila made the difficult decision to go into self-exile, traveling to India with her son, who was two years old at the time.
+Sharmila’s writing interrogates themes related to women’s rights, children’s rights, humanitarian conflicts, youth activism, gender, and sexuality, and more.
+Her dedication to advancing gender equality has been met with several challenges: she has become a target of the very persecution she seeks to fight, facing vitriolic criticism, harassment, and death threats because of her literary work and activism.
+In December 2012, as a result of the massive backlash, Sharmila made the difficult decision to go into self-exile, travelling to India with her son, who was two years old at the time.
 While in exile, she completed her higher education and published her first novel, Ummath, in 2014.

 After four years in India, Sharmila returned to Sri Lanka in 2016 to continue her work as a human rights advocate and writer.
 Upon her return, she established Mantra Life, an organization that seeks to lessen the gender gap in Sri Lanka’s economic, political, and social spheres by helping women become financially independent.

 Unfortunately, Sharmila continued to feel threatened in her home country.
-On Easter Sunday in 2019, a group of churches in Sri Lanka were bombed by National Thowheeth Jama'ath (NDJ), a militant Islamist group.
-Resulting in the death of hundreds, the Easter Sunday bombings were the most violent incident in Sri Lanka since the civil war, inciting suspicion, insecurity, and fear across the country.
-In the wake of this, authorities contacted Sharmila to notify her that she had been named as one of the NDJ’s targets, possibly due to her outspoken statements on gender equality and human rights.
-Feeling that her family was at great risk, Sharmila was again forced to go into exile and separate from her sons in August 2019.
-For two months, she was a resident at the Art Omi residency in New York and traveled from there to India and then Thailand, and Turkey.
+In the wake of the Easter Sunday bombings by the National Thowheeth Jama’ath (NDJ), - the most violent incident in Sri Lanka since the civil war - the authorities contacted Sharmila to notify her that she had been named as one of the NDJ’s targets, possibly due to her outspoken statements on gender equality and human rights.
+Fearing for her family’s safety, Sharmila went into exile again in 2019, separated from her sons.
+She spent two months at the Art Omi residency in New York before traveling to India, Thailand, and Turkey.

-In 2014, Sharmila Seyyid was awarded the "Inspirational Women" Award by Women in Management in Sri Lanka and her literary work has received awards including 'best novel of the year' for Ummath by the Tamil Progressive Writers and Artists Association in 2014.
-Ummath is published in English by HarperCollins.
-Two of her latest works have been translated to English as well.
-After Ummath, Seyyid went on to publish nine books: fiction (1), non – fiction (2), poetry (2), stories (1) and volumes of articles (3) Sharmila Seyyid was awarded a prestigious IIE-Artist Protection Fund Fellowship (IIE-APF) and placed in residence with UNO’s Leonard and Shirley Goldstein Center for Human Rights (GCHR) and UNO’s Sam and Frances Fried Holocaust and Genocide Academy.
+In 2014, Sharmila Seyyid received the “Inspirational Women” Award from Women in Management in Sri Lanka.
+Her literary works, including the acclaimed “Ummath,” which was named the ‘Best Novel of the Year’ by the Tamil Progressive Writers and Artists Association in 2014 and published in English by HarperCollins, has earned her widespread recognition.
+She’s authored a diverse range of nine books, spanning fiction, non-fiction, poetry, stories, and articles.
+Sharmila is also an IIE-Artist Protection Fund Fellow, having been in residence at UNO’s Leonard and Shirley Goldstein Center for Human Rights and UNO’s Sam and Frances Fried Holocaust and Genocide Academy.

 Number of pages: 352